linchao1/Capstone1/README.md

 ````

-This will define a search space with two parameters, --C ( continuous parameters) and --max_iter.
+This will define a search space with two parameters, --C ( continuous parameters over a continuous range of values) and --max_iter.
 The --C can have a uniform distribution with 0.2 as a minimum value and 1 as a maximum value, and the max_iter will be a choice of [50,100,150].

 For my hyperparameter Tuning, I did the following two experiments with the same parameter samplers ( ps)  with the different resulting accuracy.